 To evaluate the potential of the various Harvest Phases occurring, the pre-season indicators were considered, and an initial Harvest Phase assigned to every year since 2014 (Table 5).
-In that time, Harvest Phases 0 through 3 would have been assigned to start the season at least one time, with Harvest Phases 2 and 3 assigned to start the season in three years each.
-Harvest Phase 4, which allowed for the highest harvest rate of 10%, was not achieved during this period.
-However, this harvest phase is included in the event that the population rebounds to a status that can support higher harvest levels in the future.
+In that time, all Harvest Phases would have been assigned to start the season at least one time, with Harvest Phases 2 and 3 assigned to start the season in four years each.
+Harvest Phase 4, which allowed for the highest harvest rate of 10%, was only achieved once during this period.